GROMACS Wizard – Step 1: Prepare

 If your system contains hydrogens you might choose to ignore them by checking the associated box in the Model section.

 This is especially useful for NMR structures.
-Otherwise, if hydrogen atoms are present, they must be named exactly how the force field that you chose in GROMACS expects them to be named (please check the chosen force field conventions).
-If you need to preserve hydrogens in the system as they are, then do not apply this option and make sure that all the hydrogens in the system are set properly.
+Otherwise, if hydrogen atoms are present, they must be named exactly how the chosen force field expects them to be named (please check the chosen force field conventions).
+If you need to preserve hydrogens in the system as they are, then do not apply this option and make sure that all the hydrogens in the system are set and named properly.

 We recommend ignoring existing hydrogens – GROMACS will then add them using the selected force field naming convention (note that not all the present force fields might have the same H atoms naming convention).